AdaCore/gnatstudio/docs/users_guide/extending.rst

   If :command:`ide` is specified, switches cannot be set for a specific file, but only at the project level.
-Support for file-specific switches currently requires modification of the GPS sources themselves.
+Support for file-specific switches currently requires modification of the GNAT Studio sources themselves.

 * :file:`attribute` (default :command:`default_switches`)